Golf simulator center proposed for Greenburgh - Westfair Communications

 The Planning Board set a Sept.
 21 public hearing on the proposal by Golfzon Social LLC, an entity involving golf simulator company Golfzon and golf course management company Troon.
 It has applied to set up an indoor golf simulator center in what is now a vacant single-story building at 691 Central Park Ave., which has a Scarsdale mailing address.
 The building formerly was occupied by a furniture company.

 The 1.33-acre property is in the CA Central Avenue Mixed-Use Impact District.
-Golfzon Social LLC is the contract-vendee for the property, meaning it has a contract to buy the land and building.
 The property currently is owned by 691 Central Park Ave LLC attn: Bill Weinberg.

 Golfzon Social is asking for a special permit to open the center.
 There would be 16 golf simulators available for use.
 The simulator center also would offer food and beverages.
 Operating hours are expected to be 9 a.m. to midnight.
 Greenburgh’s building inspector has determined that no zoning variances would be required for the project.